msfrt/PiLogger/README.md

 ### Automatically bring up CAN interfaces

 SocketCAN interfaces do not register upon system startup by default.
-To enable the `can0` and `can1` hardware interfaces upon system startup, cd into the `can_interfaces` folder and run `./install_can_interfaces`.
+There is a [cron job](#install-cron-jobs) that will bring these interfaces up upon boot.

 ### Useful commands